-All Georgia Southern University Jiann-Ping Hsu College of Public Health students who select to study the MPH – Generalist degree program will complete a minimum of 45 credits.
+All Georgia Southern University Jiann-Ping Hsu College of Public Health students who select to study the online MPH – Applied Public Health degree program will complete a minimum of 45 credits.
 Students pursuing this degree will take Public Health Core Courses (18 credits), Program Concentration Courses (15 credits), Guided Electives (6 credits), Practicum experience (3 credits) and Capstone in Applied Public Health Leadership (3 credits) where they will apply, in practical fashion, the skills learned throughout their program.
 Students will be required to present a summary of their practicum field work and capstone leadership work as the culminating MPH experience.

-Note: Compared to the other five MPH concentrations offered by JPHCOPH, this track offers a generalist approach, providing students the opportunity to complete a more broad-based program of study with the flexibility to tailor their individual focus with more guided elective options (6 credit hours), combined with emphasis on applied skills and knowledge required for the front-line public health practitioner/public health leader.
+Note: Compared to the other five MPH concentrations offered by JPHCOPH, this concentration offers a generalist approach, providing students the opportunity to complete a more broad-based program of study with the flexibility to tailor their individual focus with more guided elective options (6 credit hours), combined with emphasis on applied skills and knowledge required for the front-line public health practitioner/public health leader.

-Last updated: 4/4/2019
+Last updated: 8/5/2019